cylon56/beautiful-jekyll/aboutme.md

 ---

 # Summary
 I've been involved in the blockchain space as a consultant since 2012.
 I founded Cryptocurrency Consulting in 2014, a firm that helps early adopters understand and secure digital currencies.
 As a Software Architect, I've helped build blockchain solutions for companies including Thomson Reuters and IBM.
-I'm currently President of the Blockchain Club at UT Dallas where I also participate in blockchain-related research and education.
+I'm currently Presidentof the Blockchain Club at UT Dallas where I also participate in blockchain-related research and education.

 ## <i class="fa fa-code" aria-hidden="true"></i> Software Development
 - Skilled in the Ethereum high-level contract language [Solidity](https://solidity.readthedocs.io/en/latest/).